-The first owner(s) of the intellectual property in a design is the original devisor(s) of that design.
-Accordingly, it is important to assign ownership of the design from the designer(s) to the applicant seeking to register the design, with which we can help.
+devisor(s) of that design.
+Accordingly, the design from the designer(s) to the applicant seeking to register the design,

 What is the process for obtaining registered design protection in the UK and Europe?

 We can assist you in seeking registered design protection - from preparing an application through to grant, to maintaining your rights.
 The key steps to seeking and maintaining registered design protection in the UK and Europe are outlined below: